-Power outages are common in natural disasters — more than 6.2 million people are without electricity right now in Florida following the catastrophic storm.
-If you’re one of the residents who has lost power, you’re already dealing with a lot of unfortunate circumstances.
-Don’t let spoiled food be another thing to add to your plate.
+Power outages are common during hurricane season.
+If you’re one of the residents who has lost power, you may already dealing with a lot of unfortunate circumstances — don’t let spoiled food be another thing to add to your plate.

-The U.S. Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS) has issued food safety tips for those affected by Hurricane Irma.
-And with Jose hanging out in the Atlantic, it’s good for everyone along the east coast to keep these recommendations on hand for possible future outages.
+The U.S. Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS) has issued food safety tips for those affected by power outages.
+With winter storm season in full tilt, it’s good to keep these recommendations on hand for possible future outages.

 There's always this super handy quarter-in-water trick to test food freshness.
 But if your power has gone out recently, the USDA has provided some additional steps to take:

 - Avoid opening the fridge and freezer doors unless you need to.
 If kept closed, the food will stay cold for longer — a shut refrigerator will keep food cold for about four hours while a full freezer will hold its temperature for about 48 hours (24 hours if half-full).